Interview with Pete Devine of Pete’s Rock News and Views (http://petesrocknewsandviews.com)

 PD: What song do you wish you’d written and why?

-PD: What are some of your pet peeves?
+PD: What is one of your pet peeves?

 PD: What is your proudest moment in music?

 d: Ben: Whenever we get our mixes back from the studio, hearing the finished product after weeks of work always blows my mind.

 Liam: It’s also a really proud moment for me when we get recognition from publications like Kerrang! and Alternative Press.
 I always think about how cool my younger self, who used to buy Kerrang! magazine and watch the TV channel all the time, would have found it if he knew.

 PD: So what are you working on at the moment?

 d: Ben: Currently, I’m writing a bunch of demos.
 As a band, we are recording music videos and preparing for our tour and album release.

 PD: What music have you available online and where can we buy it from?